-The field program is accredited through the International Center at the University of Missouri, Columbia and the MU Department of Art History and Archaeology, which is a scientific partner of the Gabii Project.
-Students may enroll in a 6-credit hour course (ARHA 2940: Archaeological Methods).
-Applications for the for-credit program will be accepted online via the project’s website and the deadline for applying to the program is February 15, 2017; all qualified students are eligible to apply, not just those associated with the University of Michigan or the University of Missouri.
-As part of the application process, MU requirements must also be completed here.
+All qualified students are eligible to apply, not just those associated with the University of Michigan.
+Applications will be accepted online via the project’s website and the deadline for applying to the program is February 28, 2018.
 Notifications of acceptance will be made shortly thereafter, and accepted volunteers will receive further instructions in order to secure their spot.
 No volunteer may participate in the program if the program fee has not been settled in full.

-The cost for the 5-week for-credit program, inclusive of accommodation in Rome, Italy, insurance, equipment, and local transportation, will be approximately $4,900 (USD) in 2017.
-The cost for the volunteer program will be $4,200 (USD).
-The cost for returning volunteers will be $3,600 (USD).
+The cost for the 5-week for-credit program, inclusive of accommodation in Rome, Italy, insurance, equipment, and local transportation, will be approximately $4,500 (USD) in 2018.
+The cost for returning volunteers will be $3,900 (USD).

 In order to apply

-Please complete the online application form and submit it electronically not later than February 15, 2017 (for-credit option) or February 28, 2017 (not-for-credit option).
+Please complete the online application form and submit it electronically not later than February 28, 2018.

 Work and instruction on-site at Gabii

 - Volunteers will work on-site Monday through Friday, usually arriving on-site by 7.30am and leaving around 4.30pm.